Student Support Services

 To obtain a faculty advisor, contact the department secretary of your major who will schedule you an appointment.

-An advocate for students, Student Activities contributes to learning, development, and retention by providing opportunities for involvement, leadership, and empowerment through a wide variety of organizations and programs.
+An advocate for students, Student Life contributes to learning, development, and retention by providing opportunities for involvement, leadership, and empowerment through a wide variety of organizations and programs.
 These experiences nurture campus pride and student success to advance an inclusive and equitable community.